This Vegan Chocolate Mousse is simply fabulous. This vegan mousse is made with Medjool dates so it is also nutrient rich.

 - 1/2 Tbsp coconut oil

-First, you will need to put your canned coconut milk in the fridge for 3 hours or overnight for the coconut milk to solidify.
-Then, you can use the solid coconut milk contents for the mousse and discard the remaining liquid in the can (or save it for another culinary use).
+- First, you will need to place the canned coconut milk in the fridge for 2-3 hours or overnight for the coconut milk to solidify into coconut cream.
+Then, you can use the coconut cream for the mousse and discard the remaining liquid in the can (or save it for another culinary use).